 He was in a jail cell, in Port Royal, on the 7th day of June 1692 when came the Great Earthquake.

 Jamaica is in an Earthquake zone.
 There have been many Earthquakes over the centuries, many small tremors.

 This Earthquake effected the entire island of Jamaica.
 Port Royal suffered the greatest damage.
 This is due to the fact it was built on sand.
 There was no rock beneath it.

 During the Earthquake the sand, liquefied.
 It simply dispersed and most of the buildings sank vertically.
 They simply went down as if on an elevator.
 Other buildings simply slid into the sea as if on wheels.

 This sinking of the buildings during the Earthquake was followed by a tsunami.
 In just moments One Thousand Six hundred people were simply gone.

 It went straight down during the second.

 Miraculously, he was uplifted and thrown into the sea by the third shock.

 Before he could catch his bearings, he was propelled by the tsunami towards Kingston, where he was rescued.

-The city of Port Royal was in absolute ruin.
-Many claimed it was divine judgment on what had been considered the wickedest city in the world.
+The city of Port Royal was now in absolute ruin.
+Those who saw it were certain that this was divine judgment on what had been considered the wickedest city in the world.